 There is no particular problem entering with a higher revision number provided any changes are clearly editorial, although in practice it is better to minimize such changes to avoid any argument as to what is editorial and what is not.

-However, to avoid any unintential changes the editor will need to employ multiple pairs of eyes to do a page-by-page visual comparison of the two drafts.
+However, to avoid any unintended changes, the editor will need to employ multiple pairs of eyes to do a page-by-page visual comparison of the two drafts.

 Editing a draft